SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 ## Input
 You will receive 3 lines from the console:

-- Name of the series - string
+- Name of the series: string

-- Duration of an episode - a whole number in the range \[10… 90\]
+- Duration of an episode: a whole number in the range \[10… 90\]

-- Break duration - a whole number in the range \[10… 120\]
+- Break duration: a whole number in the range \[10… 120\]

 ## Output
 The output should consist of one line: